Who is Vinnie Bacon?

 As a planner, I worked on a number of projects here in Fremont.
 Knowing what good planning is, I was surprised at the piecemeal development I saw being approved in Fremont.
 I failed to see a coherent vision being implemented.

-When Silicon Valley was booming in the late 90's, I used my extensive technical knowledge to move into high-tech, starting as a software support engineer.
-I quickly moved into management and have been in high-tech management for the last 14 years.
-I've worked at large tech firms such as Nortel Networks and VeriSign.
-I've also worked at a couple of startup companies building up their operations from the earliest stages.
+When Silicon Valley was booming in the late 90’s, I used my extensive technical knowledge to move into high-tech, starting as a software support engineer.
+I quickly moved into management and have been in various high-tech roles for the last 18 years.
+I’ve worked at large tech firms such as Nortel Networks and VeriSign.
+I’ve worked at a couple of startup companies building up their operations from the earliest stages.
 I also worked for three years at the non-profit Save the Bay.
 I am currently a software developer at a solar power company, Sungevity, in Oakland.

 Like many others, I moved to Fremont to start a family.
 For the first few years I lived here, I was preoccupied with raising my child and getting my high-tech career going.
 I did some work with the local PTA at my son’s school, and became a member of the board of the Glenmoor Gardens Homeowners Association.
 I also became active with the local Sierra Club group taking on various leadership positions.

 Those involved with Patterson Ranch realized that to make any change on this issue, we’d need to have our views represented on the City Council.
 That’s what ultimately inspired me to run for office in 2008.
 My method of campaigning was not to talk to the big money players but was talking to residents about their concerns.
 I personally met and heard from literally thousands of Fremont residents.
-I learned A LOT about what Fremont residents think and want.
-I have continued to be involved in a number of issues since then.
+I learned a lot about what Fremont residents think and want.
+I got involved in a number of different Fremont issues.
 I’ve always sided with what the residents want, as opposed to outside moneyed interests.

 In 2009 I got involved with the Citizens for Neighborhood Integrity.
 We opposed the spending of public money on the Route 84 realignment project.
 This project proposes to build an unneeded roadway at a cost of over $200 million.
 At the Council meeting where this was voted, on a number of residents and I spoke against the project.
-Council approved it 5-0 despite a number of concerns that weren't adequately addressed.
-Read more about this here.
+Council approved it 5-0 despite a number of concerns that believe weren’t adequately addressed.

 In 2010, I got involved with the Save Niles Canyon group.
 This group led the opposition against Caltrans’ proposed widening of Route 84 within Niles Canyon.
 I’ve met with local residents many times, participated in their protests, and attended meetings with Caltrans on this subject as a representative of the Sierra Club.
 Read more about the Niles Canyon widening issue here.